Faith: The Unholy Trinity

 Faith is a survival horror video game developed by Airdorf Games for Windows.
-The game consists of three chapters; the first two were self-published by Airdorf Games in October 2017 and February 2019 respectively, while the third was published by New Blood Interactive in October 2022 as part of Faith: The Unholy Trinity, a compilation of all three chapters with additional features.
+The game consists of three chapters; the first two were self-published by Airdorf Games in October 2017 and February 2019 respectively, while the third was published by New Blood Interactive in October 2022 as part of Faith: The Unholy Trinity (stylized as FAI†H: The Unholy Trinity), a compilation of all three chapters with additional features.
 The game uses retro graphics similar to the graphics of an Apple II or Atari 2600.

+The game received positive reviews, with critics praising the game for its unique visual style, atmospheric storytelling, and the ability to evoke the nostalgic feel of classic horror games.

 Gameplay

 Players control a priest as he first attempts to complete a failed exorcism, then tries to prevent the summoning of a great demon.
 The player's main weapon is a crucifix, which damages and slows enemies when held aloft.
 It can also exorcise possessed objects, which typically reveal notes that expand upon the game's plot or provide hints related to puzzles.

-The game is styled after 8-bit computer games of the early 1980s, such as the ones found on the Atari 2600 console or Apple II computer.
+The game is styled after 8-bit computer games of the early 1980s, such as the ones found on the Atari 2600 console or Apple II computer (most notably the 1985 remake of the Oregon Trail).
 Though most of the game is presented in an isometric, low-framerate display, several rotoscoped cutscenes are used throughout each chapter.
-Additionally, much of the dialogue is presented through 80s-era synthesized speech, with some voice lines and sound effects taken from "real" electronic voice phenomena (EVPs) and exorcisms processed through those same programs.
-The music is a combination of original music and pre-existing pieces, such as Ludwig van Beethoven's Moonlight Sonata and Erik Satie's Gnossiennes.
+Additionally, much of the dialogue is presented through 80s-era synthesized speech (in particular, SAM), with some voice lines and sound effects taken from real electronic voice phenomena (EVPs) and exorcisms (one fight uses actual recordings of the Exorcism of Anneliese Michel) processed through those same programs.
+The music is a combination of original music and pre-existing pieces, such as Ludwig van Beethoven's Moonlight Sonata and Erik Satie's Gnossiennes, with the game's main menu theme being Eventide by William Henry Monk.

-The game's story is inspired by the Satanic panic of the 1980s and 90s, where allegations of physical and sexual abuse in the name of Satan were made against teachers, schools, tabletop role-playing games, toy companies, heavy metal musicians, and television/film companies.
+The game's story is inspired by the Satanic panic of the 1980s–90s, where allegations of physical and sexual abuse in the name of Satan were made against teachers, schools, tabletop role-playing games, toy companies, heavy metal musicians, and television and film companies.
+It also takes influence from The Exorcist franchise, which itself took inspiration from real life events.
+The initial loading message was inspired by the Commodore 64 boot screen.

+The game also has a survival mode, unlockable by getting the good endings in all of the three chapters and completing Chapter II's prologue.